 Completion and execution of a funding agreement is required in order for the formal application to be deemed complete and administered in accordance with this policy.
-The applicant is responsible for payment of other professional services including, but not limited to bond counsel, financial advisors, cost benefit analysis, development agreements, and any fees of the City Attorney incurred in connection with the issuance of bonds.
+The applicant is responsible for payment of other professional services to include, but not limited to bond counsel, financial advisors, and any fees of the City Attorney incurred in connection with the issuance of bonds.